ron-shen/rest-api-without-framework/README.md

 # HTTP headers
 Request headers: Can be used in an HTTP request to provide information about the request context.
 Clients can add some header fields like Accept and Host

-Reponse headers: can be used in an HTTP response and that doesn't relate to the content of the message.
+Reponse headers: Can be used in an HTTP response and that doesn't relate to the content of the message.
 Response header fields like Age, Location or Server are used to give a more detailed context of the response.

-Representation headers: provide fields describing how to interpret the representation data enclosed in the payload body. e.g. Content-Encoding, Content-Language, Content-Type, Content-Length...
+Representation headers: Provide fields describing how to interpret the representation data enclosed in the payload body. e.g. Content-Encoding, Content-Language, Content-Type, Content-Length...

 HTTP request message
 --- |